epfl-ada/ada-2022-project-badaboom/README.md

 ## Methods

-### 1. Pre-processing of the data (done)
+### 1. Pre-processing of the data

 We started to clean our data set accordingly to our set of questions.

 **Missingness**

 We began to observe the missingness in each column to observe what could be possible to analyze or not.
 We quickly saw that the revenue of each movie values was the column with the most missing values, hence difficult to draw any analysis with these data.
 We decided then to shift our analysis focus on with the ImdB ratings and add these latter to our data set.
-We also removed rows were there were no data and that were critical to each specific analysis, like movies that did not have languages for the languages analysis, or movies that did not have any released date, …
+We also removed rows were there were no data and that were critical to each specific analysis, like movies that did not have languages for the languages analysis, movies that did not have any released date, plot summaries, ...

 **Duplicates**

 We also looked for duplicates in our data set, on the freebaseID and wikipediaID, to ensure that every movie where unique, and made sure that there were no duplicates on these two columns.

+**Texts processing**

+We performed casefolding, removal of special characters for the actor's names, genres of movies, languages and plot summaries of the movies.
+We also removed the freebase reference where we already have the information.
+For the summaries, we performed lemmatizazion, removal of stopwords and punctuations along with casefolding and created bigrams to perform the topic detection.

-### 2. Exploratory Data Analysis (done)
+### 2. Exploratory Data Analysis (EDA)

-We then looked at the distribution of:
+For the two dataset (Indian and American), we look at the distribution of:

-- The IMDb ratings of Indian vs American movies
+- The IMDb ratings of movies
-- Numbers of Indian and American movies per year, through the 1912-2014 time frame
+- Numbers of movies per year
-- Movie Genres of Indian vs American movies
+- Movie Genres
-- Movie Languages of Indian vs American movies
+- Movie Languages
-- Tv tropes
-- Ethnicities of the actors of Indian vs American movies
+- Ethnicities of the actors
-- Age and Gender of Indian vs American movies
+- Age and gender of the actors
-- Plot summaries data of Indian vs American movies
+- Movie summaries

-We concluded that Tv tropes and Ethnicities were unusable because either too small or not enough data to perform further analysis.
+And then compare them.

-We also have to be careful with our time frame series because it seems that data are incomplete starting from the years ~2008.
+We also have to be careful with our time frame series because it seems that data are incomplete starting from the years ~2008 : there is a great decrease in the number of movies and informations about movies.
+Thus we limited the window of our analysis'time between 1980 to 2010.
+It was convenient to cut to 2010 instead of 2008 to create equal bins with the same number of points, in a 10 year period for our subsequent analysis.

-### 3. Time series (to do)
+### 3. Feature extraction

-We will look at the evolution of the different parameters across time and see if we find some significant variations that would reveal an interesting trend.
+Following the EDA, we extracted several features for each movies:

+- Movie Genres
+- Mean actor age per actor's gender
+- Mean number of films each actor has played in
+- Percentage of actresses in each movies
+- Topics extracted from the plot summaries data
+- Sentiment analysis

+We created two finals datasets that contain all the features.
+One for indian movies(features_indian.csv) and the other for american movies (features_american.csv)

+### 4.

+### 5. Investigation of the results

+**TODO:** Analysis of the results + convergence of culture or not ?

+The relevant graphs and results were retrived and discussion along with researchs were conducted.

-### 4. Perspective with the ratings (to do)
+### 6. Creating the website
-To address our main question (the recipe of the perfect movie) we will run diverse supervised machine learning techniques to predict the rating of the movie and will interpret the weights for each parameter to deduce which impact has a parameter on the rating of a movie.

-Secondly we could do a PCA of our different parameters and see if we can observe clusters of American and Indian movies and if we have enough data, put it in perspective with the time to see if the clusters converge.
-This could underline a convergence of the 2 cultures and a uniformization of the society and answer our secondary question.
+We finally created a website that contains our datastory along with the meaningful figures that were relevant to our analysis.

 ## Organization with the team

-- **Hugo** : Ratings and runtimes analysis and related time series
+- **Hugo** : EDA, Tsne
-- **Linda** : Languages and plot summaries through time
+- **Linda** : EDA, Topic Detection, Readme
-- **Lucas** : Age and Gender of actors and related time series
+- **Lucas** : EDA, Topics distribution across country, Website
-- **Yann** : Movie genres
+- **Yann** : EDA, Data story, Readme
-- **Everybody** : compile all data for rating prediction
+- **Everybody** : Compile all data for rating prediction

 ## A list of internal milestones up until project Milestone P3 and proposed timeline

 **Until December 2nd :**
-- Solve point 3 of method
+- Solve point 3 of method (Features selection)

 **Until December 9th :**
-- Solve point 4 of Method
+- Solve point 4 of Method (Time series features analysis)
 - Finish the notebook
 - Verify that all research questions are answered.